 Transmittals and correspondence are sent between contractors, customers, and subcontractors in the construction industry, in particular.
 Part of document controller activities is to keep track of who sent the document/transmittal, to whom, when, and why.

-Changes on a document are part of its lifecycle.
-The document control procedure needs to clearly define the document version control policy of a controlled copy.
+Changes in a controlled document are part of its lifecycle.
+The controller procedures need to clearly define the document version control policy of a controlled copy.

 Essentially, it must identify who has the authority to make changes to the document.
 It must adhere to the version control numbering best practices.